richardhedges/Media-Cleanup/README.md

 ##### Future Releases

-I intend to further develop this plugin to include additional features to better manage your attachments and unused media.
-This will include additional image sizes that aren't used, duplicate files and more.
+~~I intend to further develop this plugin to include additional features to better manage your attachments and unused media.
+This will include additional image sizes that aren't used, duplicate files and more.~~

+I haven't been working with WordPress for a while and will only pick this up again in the future if that changes.

 ##### Notice